 As we were enjoying the soup, he asked me how I made it.
 I told him what was all in it.
 He started complaining that there were carrots or anything else besides the split peas!

-I remember thinking how awful that would taste and how funny it was that he was complaining..
+I remember thinking how awful that would taste with only water and split peas and how funny it was that he was complaining.
 Seriously!

 It is almost a thick stew that is simmered with aromatics until thick and hearty, Just a comforting bowl the has hearty, smoky and a little sweet flavor.
 So satisfying!